-SSF-CAS Manages the CAS priority list and helps facilitate processes between all organizations.
-SHRA Provides funding and holds grantees accountable for the funding requirements.
+Manages the CAS priority list and helps facilitate processes between all organizations.
+Provides funding and holds grantees accountable for the funding requirements.
 Provides a centralized location for storing all project related resources.
-Developers Build the housing and kick off the process by selecting a Property эстонороно Manager and working with Service Providers to set up HMIS.
-Property Management Facilitates the process and coordinate with all other roles.
+Build the housing and kick off the process by selecting a Property Manager and working with Service Providers to set up HMIS.
+Facilitates the process and coordinate with all other roles.
 Responsible for matching clients to the appropriate units and facilitating the tenant's move in with the Service Providers.
-Service Provider Case Managers, Case Workers, Advocates, Community Health Workers, Outreach Workers, and BHS Service Providers.
-Perform the VI-SPDAT assessment with the client, add them to · · HMIS, help the client get "the Basics," and help the client navigate the process.
-Outreach Workers Perform the same tasks as the Service Providers at the beginning of the engagement but then hands off the client to a Service Provider to help the client navigate the process.
-BHS Reviews the LIST and directs clients to the best program available.
-BHS Service Providers Perform a clinical assessment with the client, add them to HMIS, help the client get "the Basics," and help the client navigate the process.
-BHS: Hospitals, Perform the initial LIST with the client and refer them to the Prison/Jails, Core appropriate BHS Service Provider.
-Providers, BHS Providers, Outreach Teams
+Case Managers, Case Workers, Advocates, Community Health Workers, Outreach Workers, and BHS Service Providers.
+Perform the VI-SPDAT assessment with the client, add them to HMIS, help the client get "the Basics," and help the client navigate the process.
+Perform the same tasks as the Service Providers at the beginning of the engagement but then hands off the client to a Service Provider to help the client navigate the process.
+Reviews the LIST and directs clients to the best program available.
+Perform a clinical assessment with the client, add them to HMIS, help the client get "the Basics," and help the client navigate the process.
+Perform the initial LIST with the client and refer them to the appropriate BHS Service Provider.